funky-station/funky-station/SOP.md

 * Unless their job demands it, personnel are forbidden from entering maintenance tunnels.
 Personnel in violation of this order may be charged with trespassing;
 * Visitors to the station (anyone with Civilian-level access) are to remain inside the Bar, Library or Dormitories for the duration of Code Red;
 * Personnel are to follow the instructions of Security staff, so long as they are within the bounds of Space Law and are not acting against the general well-being of the station and its crew.
 Failure to do so may lead to their arrest for Creating a Workplace Hazard.
+* Unauthorized crewmembers in Maintenance may be considered Trespassing.

 # Station Alert - Gamma
 ## Called by: Central Command.
 Use a Fax Machine and send a fax stamped by a member of command.